DBraun/TouchDesigner_Shared/TOPs/README.md

 This component takes any number of input TOPs and creates a Texture 3D holding all of them.

 ### trigger_chop_vis.tox - Trigger Chop Visualization
-This component visualizes the parameters of a trigger CHOP with a familiar ADSR curve.
+This component visualizes the parameters of a trigger CHOP with a familiar ADSR curve.### velocity_line_visualizer.tox - Velocity Line Visualizer
+Renders a velocity map as a field of lines that point in the direction of the region's velocity.
+Code is adapted from [PixelFlow](https://github.com/diwi/PixelFlow/).
+(MIT License)

+### velocity_surface_shader.tox - Velocity Surface Shader
+Renders a velocity map as a colorful image.
+Code is adapted from [PixelFlow](https://github.com/diwi/PixelFlow/).
+(MIT License)